Network Security #

 Network Segmentation #

-- VLAN is oneof the many technologies to implement segmentation.
+- VLAN is one of the many technologies to implement segmentation.

 - Sets up a broadcast domain that is segmented at Data Link Layer (Layer 2).